MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: Overview

 \myparagraph{Fast classical feedback} \projecttitle{} introduces a fast multi-qubit branch instruction, which executes scalable conditional logic based on the joint outcomes of multiple qubits.
 This instruction enables more complex, constant-latency feedback protocols that are not possible with existing branching.
 This functionality is particularly advantageous for routines such as parity checks and majority voting \cite{baumer2024efficient, xu2026distilling}, where MCM results are used to directly address a pre-computed LUT of correction operations, guaranteeing low-latency execution.

-\myparagraph{High-accuracy qubit-state discrimination} We present two novel neural network architectures for qubit-state discrimination that operate directly on \textit{raw} measurement traces, eliminating the need for conventional pre-processing.
+\myparagraph{High-accuracy qubit-state discrimination} We present two novel neural network architectures for qubit-state discrimination that operate directly on \textit{raw} measurement traces, eliminating the need for hand-crafted feature extraction or pre-classifiers.
 The first is a transformer that leverages self-attention mechanisms to learn complex temporal correlations within the trace, while the second is a lightweight residual CNN that exploits the local temporal correlations inherent in I/Q traces.
 These models achieve high accuracy even for \textit{short} readout traces, thereby enabling substantially faster measurement cycles that directly translate to lower logical error rates.

 \myparagraph{Software error mitigation} The \projecttitle{} software mitigates MCM-induced errors through three stages: \textit{dynamic circuit simplification} tracks qubit-state evolution to identify MCMs that can be replaced with probabilistic equivalents, and simplifies the corresponding classical control logic; \textit{measurement hardening} adds redundancy via repetition codes, parity checks, and repeated measurements; and \textit{stochastic branching} probabilistically modifies feedback conditions using hardware-provided confusion matrices to suppress branching errors.